kkkkkxiaofei/dummy-playground/webpack/README.md

-### pack
+### Introduction

-[pack](http://flypursue.com/notes/Webpack/bundler.html)as a dummy wheel of bundle, just for learning if you are the beginners instead of being used in real project.
+[pack](http://flypursue.com/notes/Webpack/bundler.html) as a dummy wheel of bundle, just for learning if you are the beginners instead of being used in real project.

 ### Install